firstwiki/original_archive/index.php/Solenoid/index.html.md

 Double solenoids are similar to a single solenoid except pressure is only applied when a signal is recieved.
-When a signal is not sent to either end, pressure is applied to neither end, and the [cylinder](/index.php/Cylinder "Cylinder" ) holds its position.
+When a signal is not sent to either end, pressure is applied to neither end, and the [cylinder](Cylinder "Cylinder" ) holds its position.